 All wrestlers who finish the season in good standing will receive an LHS Athletic Award at the Winter Sports Awards Night (Thursday, March 7 – Main Gym, 7:00).
 Wrestlers of all 4 grades are eligible to receive a varsity award.
 The regular dual meet season ends Saturday, January 26.
 After this meet, underlevel wrestlers have the option of ending their season or continuing to practice with the varsity wrestlers through the post-season tournaments.
 If a wrestler ends his season January 26, or any time before the varsity season post-season tournaments end . . .

 *if he is a freshman, he will receive a freshmen award.

 *if he is a sophomore, junior, or senior, he will receive a junior varsity award.

 For a wrestler who practices through the post-season tournaments and attends all varsity post-season tournaments, to receive a varsity award, one of the following criteria will need to be met . . .

-*he wins 1 varsity match, is successful in JV competition, and is named to the State Series Team.
+*he wins 1 varsity match, is successful in JV competition (several JV invitational titles), and is a State Series Team member.

 A freshman who practices through the post-season tournaments and attends all varsity post-season tournaments will receive a junior varsity award if one of the following criteria is met . . .